Robotic Mowers 101

 As smart as autonomous lawn mowers are, they don’t automatically travel toward patches of long grass.
 Like children, they need you to set their boundaries.

-To set a robot lawn mower’s path, you need to install the guide wire included with your mower along the perimeter of your yard and along the edges of any areas you don’t want to mow (for example, a garden).
+To set a robot lawn mower’s path, you need to install the boundary wire included with your mower along the perimeter of your yard and along the edges of any areas you don’t want to mow (for example, a garden).
+If your yard is split into two areas by a fence, your robotic mower can handle both if the boundary wire is properly connected.

 The wire can be laid on top of the ground, where it will lie close to the grass’s shallow roots.
-It is then held in place with stakes, making setup easy to finish within a couple of hours.
+It is then held in place with stakes, making setup easy to finish within a few hours.

 Advanced robot mowers have built-in GPS capabilities.
 GPS allows a robomower to create a map of your lawn for even more mowing finesse – for example, for starting in different sections of your yard each time it goes out.